CatalystCode/Handwriting/README.md

 Then we used the union of these two groups, instead of the sum, to account for overlapping boxes.
 We defined ‘success’ for our objective as:
 -	Ai = intersection between At and Am.

+-We refined the traditional intersection over union (IOU) object detection results measures for our task, as we were interested in our ability to retrieve just the areas of interest within a machine printed text, and within the non-signature handwriting to detect as precisely as possible to enable accurate OCR in the later process.
+We defined our results on a per image (or per page) basis as follows:
+-	per-image recall = Ai / At, i.e. the fraction of target pixels actually covered by the model.
+-	per-image precision = Ai / Am, i.e. what fraction of the pixels detected were in the actual handwriting box.

+-Further, we measured 71 contract pages from our test set which had both signature and non-signature handwriting present on the image from the same government contract data source, not yet seen by our model.
+We calculated per image recall and precision for each category with our test set.
+We also plotted the boxplot in Figure 6 showing min, max, 25% quantile, 75% quantile and median of these metrics over all the test images.

+- Our results on the handwriting object detection were relatively good for both signature handwriting detection and non-signature handwriting object classes.
+The performance of non-signature handwriting detection is slightly worse and more variable than that of signature handwriting detection.

+- For one contract page, if the model detects non-signature handwriting but there is no non-signature handwriting in ground truth in that detected location or vice versa, we will define precision = 0 and recall =0, which gives us a conservative performance measure.

+- Figure 7 gives an example where there is a missing labeling in the ground truth, but the model detects it.
+On the figure, the green box represents the ground truth and the red box is model prediction.
+In this case, we defined that precision and recall=0.
+Figure 6 shows that over 25% percentile of the data for non-signature precision and recall are zero.
+Manual inspection shows that some of these 25% represent incorrect labeling or noisy artifacts of the scan being recognized incorrectly.
+Potentially additional training data could improve these results.

 ![alt text](https://github.com/CatalystCode/Handwriting/blob/master/Data/images/model_results.png)